codingABI/SenderReceiver/README.md

 # SenderReceiver
 Receiver and senders to monitor environmental data like temperature, humidity ... window and mailbox states.
 ![Overview](assets/images/Overview.png)
 This project is not a "step-by-step"-manual.
-It is a documention of my real devices.
+It is a documention of my devices.
 ## Receiver (433 MHz ASK and LoRa)
+Description:
 * Receives sensor data by 433MHz ASK or LoRa signals
 * Saves them to local csv files
 * Forwards some sensor data to Blynk